-Summary: Testing a bank statement with two users increased the likelihood of picking the best design from 50% to 76%.
+Summary: Testing a bank account statement with 2 users increased the likelihood of picking the best design from 50% to 76%.

 In a second experiment, I gave both designs to two groups of students in a user interface course, and asked them which one they'd recommend to the bank.
 (Obviously, I didn't tell them how the designs had scored.)

 Members of one group made their recommendation without conducting any user testing.
 They had only a 50% probability — that is, pure chance — of recommending the best design.
 In fact, the two designs looked almost the same and differed only in a few subtle points that our tests showed caused problems when bank customers checked their account information.